vipyrsec/dragonfly-mainframe/CONTRIBUTING.md

 For each schema change, you should create a revision file using `pdm run alembic revision --autogenerate -m "<short change message>"`.

 **Always** check the generated migrations to see if they are accurate.
-There are many situations where alembic is unable to generate them correctly (link to page talking about it)
+There are many situations where alembic is unable to generate them correctly.
+You can refer to [this page](https://alembic.sqlalchemy.org/en/latest/autogenerate.html#what-does-autogenerate-detect-and-what-does-it-not-detect) for more details.

 ## Running migrations